timvieira/blog/content/sampling-without-replacement.md

 inefficient because it resamples high-probability items over and over again.
 (2) We can improve efficiency&mdash;measured in $f$ evaluations&mdash;somewhat by caching past evaluations of $f$.
-However, this introduces a serious *runtime* inefficiency and needs the method needs to be modified to account for the fact that $m$ is not fixed ahead of time.
+However, this introduces a serious *runtime* inefficiency and requires modifying the method to account for the fact that $m$ is not fixed ahead of time.
 (3) Even in our simple setting, MC never reaches *zero* error; it only converges in an $\epsilon$-$\delta$ sense.

 <!---
 Remarks